Closing Costs vs Down Payment: Explained

 Lenders also charge underwriting fees to pay the underwriter for evaluating the mortgage loan application.

-While companies charge different amounts for these fees, home buyers can expect to pay around 1% of the home’s purchase price in loan fees.
+While companies charge different amounts for these fees, homebuyers can expect to pay around 1% of the home’s purchase price in loan fees.

 The transfer of title is an important legal aspect of purchasing real estate.

-In addition, lenders will require that borrowers purchase a title insurance policy to protect the lender’s investment.
+Also, lenders will require that borrowers purchase a title insurance policy to protect the lender’s investment.